How does tobacco deliver its effects?

-The cigarette is a very efficient and highly engineered drug delivery system.
+The cigarette is a very efficient and highly engineered drug-delivery system.
 By inhaling tobacco smoke, the average smoker takes in 1–2 milligrams of nicotine per cigarette.
 When tobacco is smoked, nicotine rapidly reaches peak levels in the bloodstream and enters the brain.
-A typical smoker will take 10 puffs on a cigarette over a period of 5 minutes that the cigarette is lit.
-Thus, a person who smokes about 1½ packs (30 cigarettes) daily gets 300 "hits" of nicotine to the brain each day.
-In those who typically do not inhale the smoke—such as cigar and pipe smokers and smokeless tobacco users—nicotine is absorbed through the mucosal membranes and reaches peak blood levels and the brain more slowly.
+A typical smoker will take 10 puffs on a cigarette over the roughly 5 minutes that the cigarette is lit.23 Thus, a person who smokes about 1 pack (20 cigarettes) daily gets 200 "hits" of nicotine to the brain each day.
+Among those who do not inhale the smoke—such as cigar and pipe smokers and smokeless tobacco users—nicotine is absorbed through mucous membranes in the mouth and reaches peak blood and brain levels more slowly.

 Immediately after exposure to nicotine, there is a "kick" caused in part by the drug’s stimulation of the adrenal glands and resulting discharge of epinephrine (adrenaline).
-The rush of adrenaline stimulates the body and causes an increase in blood pressure, respiration, and heart rate.
+The rush of adrenaline stimulates the body and causes an increase in blood pressure, respiration, and heart rate.24 Like other drugs, nicotine also activates reward pathways in the brain—circuitry that regulates reinforcement and feelings of pleasure.20,21

 Cite this article